lunar-abyss/PETITE-8/README.md

 # PETITE-8

 ## About
-PETITE-8 is a BASIC driven fantasy console, it's size is only 26(12)KB, and you can build your games with it.
+PETITE-8 is a BASIC driven fantasy console, it's size is only 10KB, and you can build your standalone games with it.

-Current version is `Beta 0.1`.
+Current version is `Beta 0.2`.

 Inspired by
 - Dartmouth BASIC